Housing Benefit and Council Tax

 If you are on a low income you may be entitled to claim Housing Benefit or Council Tax Support.

-Housing Benefit, or the Housing element of Universal Credit, can pay for all or part of your rent.
+Housing Benefit, or the Housing element of Universal Credit, can help with housing costs.
 The amount you will get depends on your income and circumstances.

 Council Tax Support is a reduction in your Council Tax bill based on your income and circumstances.

 - Submit an Online Claim

 - If you are in receipt of Universal Credit, download a

 - Download a

 - Pick up a form from one of our Customer Access Points

 If there has been a good reason which stopped or delayed you applying for Housing Benefit or Council Tax Support, then you can ask for your application to be backdated.

 For working age customers (under the qualifying age for State Pension):